 - Focus Points Community Resource Center

-The Early Childhood Workforce Innovation grant was made possible by a public-private partnership led by Early Milestones Colorado that includes Gary Community Investments, Buell Foundation, the Colorado Department of Education and the Colorado Department of Human Services.
-Rose Community Foundation is the fiscal sponsor of the grant-making effort and Mile High United Way will furnish a match to Workforce Innovation and Opportunity Act funding provided by the Denver Office of Economic Development to support on-the-job wage stipends for program participants.
+The Early Childhood Workforce Innovation grant was made possible by a public-private partnership led by Early Milestones Colorado that includes Gary Community Investments, Buell Foundation, Denver Preschool Program, Colorado Opportunity Scholarship Initiative, the Colorado Department of Education and the Colorado Department of Human Services.
+Rose Community Foundation is the fiscal sponsor of the grant-making effort and Mathematica Policy Research provides technical assistance and evaluation.